wangzivector/apriltag_pose_estimation/README.md

 cd apriltag_pose_estimation_cmake/build
 ./apriltag_pose
 ```
-It will show the tag_drawed_iamges in Opencv window and output the Pose info. in terminal.
+It will show the tag_drawed_images in OpenCV window and output the Pose info. in terminal.
 For further use, go check the code.

 # Maintenance
 - the `apriltag` version in `CmakeLists.txt` may need to change for the installed version, if the cmake raise a complie error.
 Try to correct the line: `/usr/local/lib/libapriltag.so.3.3.0`  to your installed version.